A decorative cartoon of an old desktop computer displaying redirect loop error

 By ensuring your HTTPS settings are correctly configured, you can avoid the ‘err_too_many_redirects’ error being caused by an HTTP error.

-Redirection rules are instructions that guide your website’s visitors from one URL to another.
+Redirect rules are instructions that guide your website’s visitors from one URL to another.
 These rules are often used to ensure users can still find your content if you’ve moved it to a new URL.
 However, if these rules are incorrectly set, they can cause a redirect loop.
 Here’s how you can investigate and fix these rules:

-Understanding redirection rules
+Understanding redirect rules

-Redirection rules are typically set in your website’s .htaccess file (for Apache servers) or nginx.conf file (for Nginx servers).
+Redirect rules are typically set in your website’s .htaccess file (for Apache servers) or nginx.conf file (for Nginx servers).
 These files contain instructions for how your server should handle requests for your website’s content.

 For example, you might have a rule that redirects users from the ‘www’ version of your site to the non-www version, or vice versa.
 Or, you might have a rule that redirects users from an old URL to a new one.

-Investigating redirection rules
+Investigating redirect rules

-Fixing redirection rules
+Fixing redirect rules

 If you find a rule that seems to be causing a redirect loop, you’ll need to fix it.
 This could involve: